ali2066k/BifDet2024/README.md

 Load Bounding Boxes (boxes):
 Same procedure and load the json files from "boxes" directory

+## Training RetinaNet on BifDet

+1. Update the paths in `os_retinanet/config.env` :
+   - **Output path** `OUTPUT_PATH`: Indicate where checkpoints and logs will be saved.
+Should be set to a specific folder in your working directory.
+   - **Data path** `DATA_SRC`: Indicate where the BifDet dataset is located.
+   - **Annotaton path** `ANNOT_FNAME`: Indicate the *name* of the json file containing all the annotations.
+This json file should be located in the folder of the BifDet dataset.
+The annotations will be loaded as `DATA_SRC/ANNOT_FNAME`.
+2. Run the training script `os_retinanet/run.sh`.
+   - Default hyperparameters used for experiments in the paper are already set as arguments in the training script.
+3. Evaluation can be done using the same script with the flags `--eval` and `--resume PATH_TO_CKPT`

+## Training DefDETR on BifDET

+1. Compile CUDA operations for the deformable attention module.
+   - Run `./def_detr/models/transoar/ops/make.sh` to install, then `./def_detr/models/transoar/ops/test.py` to verify installation.
+   - Setup and test files can be found in `./def_detr/models/transoar/ops/setup.py` and `./def_detr/models/transoar/ops/test.py`
+   - Refer to [transoar github](https://github.com/bwittmann/transoar) or [original Deformable DETR github](https://github.com/fundamentalvision/Deformable-DETR) for more informations.
+2. Update the paths in `def_detr/config.env`
+3. Run the training script `def_detr/training.py`.
+4. Evaluation can be done using the same script with the flags `--eval` and `--resume PATH_TO_CKPT`

 ## Acknowledgments
 This research was funded by the Doctoral School of IP Paris and Hi!Paris, and utilized HPC resources from GENCI-IDRIS (Grant 2023-AD011013999).
 We acknowledge the support of the National Institutes of Health (NIH) under grant R01-HL155816 and the ATM22 organizers for their invaluable efforts.